itskrishn25/MERN_STACK/css/readme.md

 Flexbox is a one-dimensional layout method for arranging items in rows or columns.
 Items flex (expand) to fill additional space or shrink to fit into smaller spaces.

+33) Flex Model :-
+display: flex; horizontal-axis -> main axis and vertical axis -> cross axis

+34) Flexbox Direction :-  flex-direction is the property used to define the direction in a flex container.
+flex-direction: row, column, row-reverse, column-reverse

+35) Properties :-
+i) justify-content: flex-start, flex-end, center, space-between, space-around, space-evenly ii) flex-wrap: nowrap (default), wrap, wrap-reverse iii) align-items: This property is used to align the flex container's items along the cross-axis, which is perpendicular to the main axis iv) align-content:  It is utilized to adjust the spacing between flex lines within a flex container,particularly when there is extra space along the cross axis.
+v) align-self: Allows individual flex items to override the container's align-items property, aligning them differently along the cross-axis. vi) flex-shrink:  The "flex-shrink" property in CSS determines how much a flex item will shrink relative to other items in the flex container if there is insufficient space. vii) flex-grow:  The "flex-grow" property in CSS specifies how much a flex item will grow relative to other items in the flex container when additional space is available viii) order: The "order" property in CSS allows you to define the sequence in which flex items appear within the flex container, overriding their original order in the HTML.

+37) Grid :- 2D layout system for rows & columns.
+ • Activate with display: grid;.
+ • Children become grid items.
+ • Define structure with grid-template properties.
+ • Individual units called grid cells.

+38) Media Queries :- Tailor styles for specific device characteristics.
+Used for responsiveness.

+@media screen and (width: 250){

+}

+@media screen and (min-width: 300){

+}

+@media screen and (max-width: 300){

+}

+@media screen and (min-width: 250) and (max-width: 300){

+}